nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 **5m**

-In the box were DOS 3.1 and 3.3 master disks, some utilities and lots and lots of games.
+In the box were DOS master disks, some utilities and lots and lots of games.

 > You can try Apple 2 software out in your browser using the excellent